-Home » Recipes » Side Dishes » Easy Microwave Applesauce Recipe
+Home » Recipes » Side Dishes » Easy Microwave Applesauce with Cinnamon

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 SEE THE PRIVACY POLICY LINKED IN MY FOOTER.

-This Microwave Applesauce recipe is full of flavor and ready in no time. homemade applesauce is the best and when I figured out you could make it in the microwave it became a go-to snack and side dish for the family!
-It’s an essential treat for fall!
+This Microwave Applesauce recipe is full of cinnamon flavor and ready in no time.
+Homemade applesauce is the best, and when I figured out you could make it quickly in the microwave, it became a go-to snack and side dish for my family!
+Plus it’s an essential treat for fall!

 Close up of a small square dish holding apple sauce.